 The trail begins at the Boston Common and ends at the Bunker Hill Monument.
 Fuel up at Thinking Cup, across the street from the Boston Common.
 We also popped around the corner to check out Brattle Bookshop and definitely recommend the stop to my fellow bookworms.

 Cruise the Esplanade

 Schedule some time in your itinerary to walk the Esplanade, a wide pathway that runs right along the water.
 This is a beautiful way to see the city and get some extra steps in, and we loved watching the sailboats and rowing teams roll by.
 Walking this path before sunset was one of my favorite parts of our time in Boston, in spite of the few near-catastrophic cyclist encounters.

 I mentioned earlier that a few things kept coming up in our research about Boston for this trip, and “GET A CANNOLI” was something that seemed to be absolutely crucial.
-There are two world famous cannoli shops in Little Italy: Mike’s and Modern.
+There are two world famous cannoli shops in the North End: Mike’s and Modern.
 Tyler had already visited Mike’s on his last trip to Boston, so he wanted to test out Modern.
 Tyler is borderline embarrassing when he tries food that he loves, especially dessert, and he did not hold back after waiting in line for 30 minutes at Modern.
 I’m talking a full breakdown on the sidewalk here.